-San Joaquin Valley APCD expected to complete 800 projects during FY 2022-23.
-Due to improving vehicle market conditions in the Valley and high demand for their program, they completed 765 replacements or 96% of their goal.
+San Joaquin Valley APCD expected to complete 800 projects during FY 2023-24.
+Due to improving vehicle market conditions in the Valley and high demand for their program, they completed 913 replacements and achieved the goal without data from Q2 of 2024.